-Our policy for guided reading forms a key element in the teaching of literacy at Gateway.
-It is an integral aspect of all learning opportunities in literacy.
-It is expected that children need to be capable and fluent readers in order to become capable and fluent writers.
-We also recognise the importance of developing children’s speaking and listening skills and the involvement of reading at home.
-Literacy especially in upper KS2 is heavily weighted to the learning of reading skills which then in turn can be applied to their writing skills.
+Literacy, especially in upper KS2, is heavily weighted to the learning of reading skills which then in turn can be applied to their writing skills.
 Children are grouped according to their individual needs and taught the full range of skills that they require to decode a range of texts as well as respond to the texts with insight.

 Reading is taught discretely but also applied across the curriculum in all subjects and in a variety of contexts.
 Children have access to a wide variety of resources.
-We have a fully stocked library which covers many different genres; our librarians work very hard to ensure titles are relevant and the children are interested in reading them.
+We have a fully stocked library which covers many different genres.
+Our librarians work very hard to ensure titles are relevant and the children are interested in reading them.
 Reading skills are applied in all curriculum subjects at Gateway.
-The high profile of reading is reflected through our book corners, treasure chests and range of books in the classrooms and throughout the school.
+The high profile of reading is reflected through our book corners, treasure chests and range of books in the classrooms and throughout the Academy.